Higher Education Third Party Arrangement Implementation and Administration Policy

 - Moodle access (where required), induction and support;

 - accounts and financial reporting sufficient for AC to ensure the ongoing financial viability of the HETP;

 - consistent application of the fee schedule agreed upon by AC and the HETP;

 - notification to AC of HETP academic calendars, teaching periods, timetables and census dates;

 - library and information services access for staff and students.

 There will be regular communication between AC and HETP staff.
-Generally, a representative from AC’s Academic Quality and Administration Department or a senior officer will also conduct a site visit meeting on an annual basis.
+Generally, a representative from AC’s Quality Assurance Department or a senior officer will also conduct a site visit meeting on an annual basis.

 A HETP Management Committee will be appointed.
 This Committee will organise and coordinate information, communication, actions, responsibilities, and procedures necessary to monitor the implementation of the reporting, compliance, and other requirements mentioned above.

 HETP Arrangement Handbook and Student Handbook

 AC will provide the HETP with a HETP Arrangement Handbook, describing the key information needed by staff managing or teaching AC courses under HETP Arrangements.
 The Handbook will set out the standards, methods and requirements expected of both parties with respect to the teaching, delivery, delivery methods and academic administration of each course.
 It will also include the process for contextualisation of subjects for local contexts.

 In consultation with AC, the HETP provider will develop and maintain a Student Handbook for prospective and enrolled students in AC courses at the HETP.
 The Manual will cover course information and student services, resources and facilities available from AC and/or the HETP.
 It will include all necessary information for AC students at the HETP, such as: key dates, Learning Management System (LMS) instructions, study resources and assistance, student support, student rights and responsibilities, credit transfers, assessment and academic progress.

 It is expected that the HETP will participate in all AC Quality Assurance Framework and AC Curriculum and Assessment Quality Assurance System processes, as well as other quality reviews as required.